meetsmore/nittei/examples/reminders.md

     }
 });

-// Your endpoint that Nettu Scheduler service will call
+// Your endpoint that nittei service will call
 //  req.body = {
 //      reminders: {
 //          event: CalendarEvent,